-Italy’s 5-Star implosion may claim party leader Di Maio
+Italy’s 5-Star leader Di Maio steps down as party struggles

 The 5-Stars’ support has now shrunk to polling nationally only around 15-16%.

-Premier Giuseppe Conte said he would respect Di Maio’s decision, while dismissing suggestions that his resignation as party leader could destabilize the government.
+Premier Giuseppe Conte said he respected Di Maio’s decision, while dismissing suggestions that his resignation as party leader could destabilize the government.

 “Certainly, I would be sorry on a personal level,” he told RTL102 radio.